Voted "Outstanding Horn Player" in the 2015 BLUES AUDIENCE Reader's Poll

 JBH delved into the blues in 1992 by joining the Roadhouse Sheiks as frontman, finding a new outlet of expression while acquiring an affinity for the great New Orleans trumpeters Louis Armstrong, Al Hirt and Louis Prima, and a deeper appreciation for soulful blues singers like Bobby "Blue" Bland and Johnny Adams.
 When the Sheiks disbanded in 1995, he helped round out the lineup of what became Mission Of Blues, one of the Boston area’s most entertaining blues-based bands.
 With JBH up front, the MOB went on to finish first in the 1999 Boston Blues Challenge and participated the following year in the International Blues Challenge in Memphis.

 Eleven years and two self-produced CD’s later, JBH departed the MOB and satisfied a craving for classic soul music by teaming up in 2006 with the Chicken Slacks, Boston’s hardest working soul/R&B band, as part of the two-man Chicken Slacks Brass Attack until January of 2010.
+(EDIT: JBH has recently rejoined the Slacks for another go-round of musical madness!)

 As for the Blue Horn itself, JBH acquired his Holton MF Admiral blue-lacquer trumpet in 1997 from a now-defunct music dealer in Cambridge, MA.
 (He also uses a copper-brass Barrington flugelhorn on occasion, but somehow the name “Johnny Copper Flugel” just doesn’t quite have the same ring.)